 As a general rule of thumb, your daily caloric intake on keto will consist of approximately 75% fat, 20% protein and 5% carbs.
 If you are new to keto and coming off the Standard American Diet (or other “low-fat” diets), simply shifting your food intake toward these general percentages will begin to produce some noticeable results.
 Give it a try for a few weeks and see how your body responds.

-Example: When I first started keto for general weight loss, I focused only on percentages and set a goal of 80% fat/15% protein/5% carbs.
+- Example: When I first started keto for general weight loss, I set a goal of 80% fat/15% protein/5% carbs.
 It took a few weeks of trial and error to learn which foods I could to eat in order to reach my goals, but it got easier with practice.
 Over the course of about six months my weight dropped from 197 pounds to 184 pounds and my body fat dropped from 24% to 20%.
 Overall I was very pleased with these initial results.

 Once you get comfortable with the general high-fat/modest protein/low-carb diet, you can further optimize your results by measuring your macronutrients in grams.
-This allows you to further refine your caloric intake based on your age, sex, body-type and activity level.
-You can also tailor your caloric intake based on your own unique metabolic characteristics and your specific health objectives on keto (weight loss, cancer treatment, diabetes management, muscle growth etc.)
+This is a much more accurate method and allows you to refine your caloric intake based on your age, sex, body-type and activity level.
+You can also tailor your caloric intake based on your own unique metabolic characteristics and your specific health objectives on keto (weight loss, cancer treatment, diabetes management, muscle growth etc.).

 - Example: After my first six-months on keto using basic percentages, I decided to start tracking macronutrients in grams so I could shift focus from losing weight to building muscle.
 I used the Ketogains calculator and shifted to a daily goal of 1,600 calories consisting of 124 grams of fat, 100 grams of protein and 20 grams of carbs.